Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Suspicious Suspecter
 Complete
 #		C	Mutators

+Setting: Force Big Quest completion - If set to yes, you will need to complete your big quest before leaving the floor, if there is one.
+You will not be able to exit the floor until the BQ is done, even after completing all the missions on the floor.
+If the quest is failed (floor only fails dont count) you will spontaneously combust and die.

+Setting: Exit on Death - If set to yes, you will be forced to exit the floor when you die.
+On the next floor, you will be revived and you will be healed to maximum HP.

+Mutator: Exit Timer - Similar to Time Limit, except that the elevator is locked until the timer reaches zero.
+Missions will not open the elevator.

+Mutator: Exit Timer EXTREME - Similar to Time Limit EXTREME, except that the timer is LONGER, and the elevator is locked until the timer reaches zero.
+Missions will not open the elevator.

+Mutator: Exit Timer LITE - Similar to Time Limit, except that the timer is SHORTER, and the elevator is locked until the timer reaches zero.
+Missions will not open the elevator.

 ##		C	00 Mutator List Population
 ###			C	00 Hide from Non-Editor access
 - CreateMutatorListCampaign